Visionary Connections Await

 Justis Ehlers, MD

-Dr. Justis P. Ehlers is the Norman C. and Donna L. Harbert Endowed Chair of Ophthalmic Research and Director of the Tony and Leona Campane Center for Excellence in Image-Guided Surgery and Advanced Imaging Research at the Cleveland Clinic’s Cole Eye Institute, where he also serves on the vitreoretinal service.
+Dr. Justis P. Ehlers is the Norman C. and Donna L. Harbert Endowed Chair of Ophthalmic Research and Director of the Tony and Leona Campane Center for Excellence in Image-Guided Surgery and Advanced Imaging Research at the Cleveland Clinic’s Cole Eye Institute, where he also serves on the vitreoretinal service and recently promoted to Vice Chair of Operations for the Cole Eye Institute at Cleveland Clinic.
 He joined Cleveland Clinic in 2010.

 He earned his undergraduate degree summa cum laude at the University of Notre Dame, his MD from Washington University School of Medicine in St. Louis, completed residency at Wills Eye Institute (Chief Resident 2004–2005), and fellowship in vitreoretinal surgery and disease at Duke Eye Institute.